alexandru-dinu/pp-lab/README.md

 # README

-Repository for PP source files and other useful stuff.
+Source files and other useful stuff.

 **Useful resources**